 When a Dean position becomes vacant, the opportunity to apply will be given to interested faculty and posted externally to the ASUN website.
-Procedures similar to those set forth for faculty selection are followed with the VCAA serving as the search committee chairperson.
-Care should be taken to ensure that the search and screening committee is broadly representative of the division.
-The committee recommendations are forwarded to the Chancellor who has final responsibility to recommend academic administrative appointments to the President and the Board of Trustees.
+Procedures similar to those set forth for faculty selection are followed with the VCAA or designee serving as the search committee chairperson.
+Care should be taken to ensure that the search and screening committee is broadly representative of the division and college.
+The committee recommendations are forwarded to the VCAA.
+The VCAA's recommendation is forwarded to the Chancellor who has final responsibility to recommend academic administrative appointments to the President and the Board of Trustees.